probmods/probmods2/chapters/14-bayesian-data-analysis.md

 If A wins, you will gain more money because you put more money down.

 This idea is called the principle of parsimony or Occam's razor, and will be discussed at length later in this book.
-For now, it's sufficient to know that more complex models will be penalized for being more complexed intuitively because they will be diluting their predictions.
+For now, it's sufficient to know that more complex models will be penalized for being more complex intuitively because they will be diluting their predictions.
 At the same time, more complex models are more flexible and can capture a wider variety of data.
 Bayesian model comparison lets us weigh these costs and benefits.